Section 61 request

 - an opinion of a third party (for example, a medical assessor);

-- discrepancies between the current and earlier applications made by the person applying for a visa (for example, if the information about family was altered);
+- discrepancies between the current application and the one(s) the person applying for a visa made earlier.
+For example, if the earlier application contained different family details;

 - allegations and assumptions;

 - evidence of convictions (as even official records may be inaccurate).